Modular session types for objects: A Distributed Example

 \section{A Distributed Example}

 \comment{SG: updated 28.3.2011}

 We now present an example of a distributed system, illustrating the way in which our language unifies session-typed channels and more general typestate.
+Recall that our programming model is based on communication over TCP/IP-style socket connections, which we refer to as channels.
 The scenario is a file server, which clients can communicate with via a channel.
 The file server uses a local file, represented by a \lstinline|File| object as defined in Section~\ref{sec:seq-example}, and responds to requests such as \lstinline|OPEN| and \lstinline|HASNEXT| on the channel.
 On the client side, the remote file is represented by an object of class \lstinline|RemoteFile|, whose interface is similar to \lstinline|File|.
 In this ``stub'' object, methods such as \lstinline|open| are implemented by communicating with the file server.

-The channel between the client and the server has a session type in the standard sense, which defines a communication protocol.
+The channel between the client and the server has a session type in the standard sense \cite{HondaK:intblt}, which defines a communication protocol.
 In our language, each endpoint of the channel is represented by an object of class \lstinline|Chan|, with a class session type derived from the channel session type.
 This class session type also expresses the definition of the communication protocol, by specifying when the methods \lstinline|send| and \lstinline|receive| are available.

 For the purpose of this example, we imagine that the communication protocol (channel session type) is defined by the provider of the file server, while the class session type of \lstinline|RemoteFile| is defined by the implementor of a file system API.
 We therefore present two versions of the example: one in which the channel session type, and the class session type of \lstinline|RemoteFile|, have the same structure; and one in which they have different structures.